Once it’s obvious to the people around you that you’ve made a self-created social gaffe, how do you deal with it?

 Because I run so many live workshops I see a number of interesting social scenarios.
 I recently had occasion to see a wonderful tour de force demonstration of stylish self-created gaffe handling and therefore thought you might like to read about it.

 I was prepping for a workshop in a large hotel which had several events running simultaneously.
 The session title was clearly visible on the large TV monitor.
 There were already 7 or 8 people there.
 About 15 minutes before my workshop session was to begin, a lady swept in and firmly shook hands with me.
-She introduced herself confidently and gave me her name.
-She then sought out a seat next to another delegate and began a conversation with him.
+She introduced herself confidently and gave me her first name.
+She then sought out a seat next to another delegate and immediately began a conversation with him.
 As I was checking her name on my attendee list, I found I had two people with the same first name.
 As a result, I then enquired as to which one she was.

 The Realisation of the Gaffe